TaTooKa/Erzahlspiel/docs/source/pages/worlds/dyingsun/dyingsun.rst

 *A natural-born explorer, a scoundrel from the streets of Tarnath, an expert guide or an errant adventurer of the Red Wastelands.*

-Wanderers always have good odds (an **Advantage**) when rolling to avoid getting lost in the wilds, tracking prey, or being surprised by an ambush or trap.
+Wanderers always have good odds [#]_ when rolling to avoid getting lost in the wilds or being surprised by an ambush or trap, or when tracking prey or gathering resources.

+.. [#] GMs should consider granting them **Advantage** when :hoverxref:`asserting their odds <interpret-the-odds>`.

 Skills: ``Hunting Expert``, ``Tracking Adept``, ``Travel Adept``.